I am an Assistant Professor of the Practice and the Faculty Director of the Higher Education Administration program at Georgetown University.

-A comparative educationist by training, I focus my teaching and research broadly on higher education reform in the context of globalization.
-My scholarly work has appeared in journals such as Comparative Education, Compare, and The Journal of Korean Studies as well as in a number of edited volumes on higher education.
-My work has also been prominently profiled by the Times Higher Education and Inside Higher Ed.
+I have held a number of teaching, research, and leadership positions over the last decade.
+My professional activities are focused on higher education reform in the context of globalization.
+My scholarly work has appeared in journals and volumes across education and area studies, and has been prominently profiled by major media outlets.
 I am currently working on a book manuscript on higher education reform and student mobility patterns between South Korea and the United States.

 I am also a passionate educator and have taught and guest lectured at a number of universities in the United States and overseas.
 A former Fulbright scholar, I am deeply committed to international education and intercultural teaching and learning.